by Louise Stanton Warren

 The job of reshaping a society was not an easy one and was often dangerous for the women as well.
 However, with the creation of Hubbard House, the members of the Jacksonville Women's Movement started their long and colorful march toward the goal of domestic peace.

-Current Status: SOLD OUT
+Current hard copy status: SOLD OUT

 Check for library copies at https://www.worldcat.org